-Some object to the idea of alcoholic wine in the Passover meal, on the ground that the laws concerning the Passover forbade the presence of yeast (also known as “leaven”) in the house.
+Some people object to the concept of alcoholic wine in the Passover meal, on the ground that the regulations concerning the Passover forbade the presence of leaven, or yeast, in the house.

 In addition, RPCNA minister William Slater answered the objection regarding yeast many years ago, and his words deserve careful consideration.
 “It is alleged that the wine used in the passover by the ancient Israelites, must have been unfermented, because there was to be no leaven in their houses at that time.
 Ans.
 1st.
 We have no evidence that the Israelites in early times used wine in the passover at all.
 There is no mention of it in the original institution, so that all reasoning from the [original] passover is perfectly nugatory.
 2nd There is no command against material leaven in the Lord’s Supper.
 3d.
 At the same time that leaven was prohibited in the offerings of God, wine was commanded.
 In the holy place shalt thou cause the strong wine to be poured unto the Lord for a drink-offering.
 Num. xxviii.
 7. What sad work was this! that wine, containing leaven and alcohol, and what not, should have been offered to God!”

 Modern scholars have examined the evidence and have drawn the obvious conclusions.

 In his book, The Eucharistic Words of Jesus, Joachim Jeremias wrote, “το γενημα της αμπελου (‘the fruit of the vine’) for ‘wine’ is in the Judaism of the time of Jesus a set liturgical formula at the blessing of the cup, both before and after the meal.”
 Therefore, “Jesus and his disciples drank red wine at the Last Supper.”